fhiso/tsc-governance/board/by-laws-board.md

 Membership shall be voluntary and open to all who are active, interested in or materially affected by technology standards for genealogy and family history.
-Membership in FHISO shall not be conditional on membership in any other organisation or unreasonably restricted on the basis of technical qualifications or other such requirements.
+FHISO membership shall not be conditional on any other memberships or associations, nor unreasonably restricted on the basis of technical qualifications or other such requirements.

 ### 4.1 Code of Conduct

-All members agree to abide by the FHISO Code of Conduct, which may be amended from time to time by the Board of Directors.
+All members shall agree to abide by the FHISO Code of Conduct, which may be amended from time to time by the Board of Directors.

-### 4.2 Membership Categories (Membership Classes)
+### 4.2 Membership Categories

 Members shall be classified as Individual Members or Organisational Members.
-The Board approves the form of membership applications, determines the annual dues, and it establishes the framework of other membership goals and policies which are more specifically developed by the Membership Coordinator under the direction of the Executive Committee.

-#### 4.2.1 Individual Membership
+#### 4.2.1 Individual Members

-An "Individual Member" is any natural person who has an expressed interest in technology standards for genealogy and family history and has agreed to the Code of Conduct.
-An Individual Member also:

-a.  submits a completed Individual Membership application without
-    falsification, and
-b.  pays the annual Individual Membership Fee.
-The Board has the
-    authority to waive the Membership Fee on a case-by-case basis.

-Individual Members represent themselves and not Organisational Members.
-Individual Members are entitled each to a single vote.
-Individual Members associated with an organisation not a member of FHISO are expected to make their organisation aware of the benefits of membership and encourage their organisation to become members of FHISO.
+An Individual Member shall be a natural person and is entitled to a single vote.

-#### 4.2.2 Organisational Membership
+#### 4.2.2 Organisational Members

-An "Organisational Member" is any corporate or organisational entity with an expressed interest in technology standards for genealogy and family history.
-An Organisational Member has agreed to the Code of Conduct and also:

-a.  submits a completed Organisational Membership application without
-    falsification, and
-b.  pays the annual Organisational Membership Fee.
-The Board has the
-    authority to waive the Membership Fee on a case-by-case basis.

-The FHISO Governance and Operations Policies Manual (the "FHISO Manual"), as approved and published by the Board of Directors, determines the number of voting representatives allotted to Organisational Members.
-For each vote allotted, the Organisational Member is entitled to appoint an Organisational Member Representative.
+An Organisational Member shall be a corporation or other organisation, and is entitled to appoint one or more Organisational Member Representative each of whom is entitled to a single vote.
+An Individual Member may be appointed as an Organisational Member Representative but only gets a single vote.

+The Board may establish different classes of Organisational Member, which may have differing Membership Fees and be entitled to appoint different numbers of Organisational Member Representatives.
+Any change to the number of Organisational Member Representatives which an Organisational Member is entitled to appoint shall only take effect when their annual Membership Fee next becomes due.

-Organisational Members shall identify in writing or by e-mail (a) those individuals authorised and designated as Organisational Member Representatives with confirmation that each has executed the Code of Conduct, and (b) a Key Representative from among this group.
-Organisational Member Representatives are entitled each to a single vote.
-FHISO must receive timely notification of any changes to the designated representatives in writing or by e-mail.
+Organisational Members shall identify in writing those individuals designated as Organisational Member Representatives with confirmation that each has agreed to abide by the Code of Conduct.
+FHISO must receive timely notification of any changes to the designated Organisational Member Representatives in writing.

+### 4.3 Membership Applications

+All members shall submit a completed membership application without falsification and pay the applicable Membership Fee.
+The Board approves the form of membership applications, determines the annual Membership Fee, and may establish other membership goals and policies.
+The Board has the authority to waive the Membership Fee on a case-by-case basis.

 Article 5: Participation
 ------------------------